Help

 Metadata

 At the bottom right corner of the screen is the metadata icon.
-Information supplied by the current sender is shown in this sheet.
+Information provided by the current sender is displayed here.
 The data includes most of the standard details defined in the iTunes/Music app for Mac, such as Title, Artist & Album Name, Year of Release, etc. It may, depending on the source, show file-based information such as the source file location, the file size, and the bitrate.

 Relay

 Next to the metadata icon is the relay icon.
-At the highest level, this is a component that forwards received audio to other networked devices.
+This component forwards received audio to other networked devices.
 For example, when using Google Cast, it automatically relays the received audio to that device.

 You can also use the relay manually.
 Switch the relay on, and one or more servers will be made available on your local network.
 Their addresses are listed at the bottom of the sheet.
 Each is now ready to receive connections from devices on your local network.
 You can enter these addresses into a ShoutCAST or IceCast compatible player, such as a web browser or VLC, and the audio will be relayed to it.
 Active connections to the server (its clients) will be listed in the sheet.